tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 Enter the release title and the release description.
 The title should be "Version w.x.y.z" where `w.x.y.z` is the actual version number.
 The release description should include the summary of changes from the previous version.

-Then, drag and drop the zip file you created to the bottom of the page and then press `Publish release` button.
+Then, drag and drop the zip file you created (i.e. `QSBLinearEncoderReader_w.x.y.z.zip`) to the bottom of the page and then press `Publish release` button.

 ![](images/new_release_on_github.png)